 House committee looks at repealing Independent Payment Advisory Board

 Health care spending has been a controversial subject in the U.S., and the Independent Payment Advisory Board (IPAB) is at the heart of recent discussions.
 “IPAB is among the worst features of the Affordable Care Act,” Rep. Phil Roe (R-TN) told Patient Daily.
 “It is a board of unelected, unaccountable bureaucrats that have been granted sweeping […]

-Quest to Get Congress to Repeal the Independent Payment Advisory Board
+Congress needs to repeal the Independent Payment Advisory Board

 © 2017 Protect My Doctor and Me